livepeer/go-livepeer/README.md

 ## Contributing

 Thanks for your interest in contributing to go-livepeer.
-There are many ways you can contribute to the project, even non-developers.
+There are many ways you can contribute to the project, even for non-developers.

 To start, take a few minutes to **[read the "Contributing to go-livepeer" guide](CONTRIBUTING.md)**.